The story

 Le plancher de Jeannot

-originally in an unknown community in the Béarn dept, currently dept Pyrénées-Atlantique, region Nouvelle Aquitaine, France
+originally located in a house in an unknown community in the dept Pyrénées-Atlantique, region Nouvelle Aquitaine, France

-originally in an unknown community in the Béarn dept, currently dept Pyrénées-Atlantique, region Nouvelle Aquitaine, France
+originally located in a house in an unknown community in the dept Pyrénées-Atlantique, region Nouvelle Aquitaine, France

 This is a hugely moving and interesting story.
 Unfortunately I can't open the link with the english translation..
 I'd love to get an idea as to what was written... thank you for a brilliant post!